Whitetail Deer In Maryland

 - Deer eat plants, and crash into cars – but there are things you can do to help prevent it.
 For an extensive listing of plants they don’t like, other ways to keep them out of your garden, and how to help reduce your chances of a deer/vehicle collision, go to www.deersolutionsmd.com.

-- You could kill every deer in Maryland and you would still have Lyme Disease because deer don’t give you Lyme disease: That’s a myth.
+- You could kill every deer in Maryland and you would still have Lyme Disease because ticks infected with Lyme disease are present on other mammals.
+Ticks can be found on 49 bird species as well as mammals including chipmunks, squirrel, voles, foxes, rabbits and mice.
+When deer numbers are reduced, ticks tend to congregate in higher densities on the remaining deer or switch to alternate hosts including pets and humans.
 In fact, simply removing the deer from an area where Lyme disease has been detected can increase your chances of getting the disease.
-Once again, for a more detailed explanation of how this disease works and ways we can help prevent it, go to www.deersolutionsmd.com.
+For a more detailed explanation of how this disease works and ways we can help prevent it, go to www.deersolutionsmd.com.

 How can I help humanely control our Maryland deer population and stop deer killing for sport?